XP & Stat points

 In order for art submission to count for XP, they must depict the character properly (colored and/or showing the markings correctly*), unfinished sketches do not count for XP but you are welcome and encouraged to share your WIPs in the discord instead!
 Consider submissions to the website to be the final, finished version of your art.

-If more than one version of the art submission exists, for example YHHs or YCHs that were colored multiple times, or reusing the same lineart multiple times, or reusing the same background for more than one submission, you can still submit it, but it must be marked as reused and will be worth 0 XP.
+Reused art refers to any art or asset/part of art that has been used in more than one submission or for more than one character.
+This can for example be YHHs or YCHs that were recolored more than once, using the same lineart more than once or using F2U/P2U linearts that anyone else may also have used, using the same background for more than one artwork, or duplicating part of an artwork across multiple submissions.
+You can still submit it, but it must be marked as reused and will be worth 0 XP.
 Photographs and photomanips count as reused, and their photographers must be credited.

 If multiple characters are featured in the same artwork, you should not mark the background as reused for the additional characters.
 Only if the background itself is used in more than one artwork should it be marked as reused.